The Syrian Conflict

 Hezbollah and the War in Syria

 Hezbollah, the Islamist force in Lebanon has also entered into the Syrian war, with as many as 8,000 fighters in the country (Cavanaugh, 2016).
 Hezollah is a strong ally to Bashar al-Assad and Iran, and thus, for them, keeping al-Assad in power is vital.
 It is believed that Hezbollah receives much of its financial support, along with military weapons from Iran and Syria.
 Thus, for Hezbollah, their ability to continue to receive rockets, as well as financial contributions will be much easier if al-Assad stays in power.
-Thus, Hezbollah has been willing to go outside of its reason of formation as an organization (fighting against Israel) to focus on helping the government in Syria.
+Thus, Hezbollah has been willing to go outside of its reason of formation as an organization (fighting against Israel (see our article on Israel-Hezbollah)) to focus on helping the government in Syria.
 Hezbollah has lost many members in this conflict, which has led to questions internally within Lebanon.

 However, analysts have also noted that Hezbollah is not only showing its loyalty to al-Assad, which may continue to be rewarded if he is able to stay in power, but Hezbollah itself sees the war in Syria as an opportunity for them to increase gain additional military combat experience.
 It has been reported that Russia has been helping Hezbollah on the battleground, and that Hezbollah might be wanting to learn new tactics and military strategy in case of a future conflict with Israel.
 For example, in Darien Cavanaugh’s (2016) article Russia is teaching Hezbollah some terrifying new tricks, he writes: